 The Landscape Context Planning system incorporates landscape ecological principles into forest management planning.
 The Landscape Context Planning system provides field planners with the ecological rules and tools to take a multi-scaled approach to biodiversity management.
 This includes applying practical forest retention strategies and guiding long term harvesting plans that considers the context of the landscape in terms of the amount of habitat and cumulative effect of past operations.

-While the Landscape Context Planning system can be applied at any scale (e.g., local, forest block, or regional), our planners are mainly using the system to determine and report on the areas of forest that have been, or will need to be, set aside from harvesting for the long term within a one-kilometre radius of a coupe’s centre.
+While the Landscape Context Planning system can be applied at any scale (e.g., local forest block, or regional), our planners are using the system at a local (~300 ha) and mid-landscape scale (20,000 ha) to maintain and recruit appropriate levels of mature habitat.

-The system accounts for all existing retention in the landscape, including set-asides for wildlife habitat strips, streamside, skyline and/or biodiversity reserves, as well as formal reserves on public land under the Nature Conservation Act.
+The system accounts for all existing retention in the landscape, including set-asides for wildlife habitat strips, streamside reserves, skyline reserves, reserves or special management zones of threatened species, as well as formal reserves on public land under the Nature Conservation Act.